 Nobody wants bad breath, but today’s modern diet and lifestyle makes halitosis increasingly likely.
-If you’re growing concerned about your breath and are looking for solution then help is at hand.
+If you’re growing concerned about your breath and are looking for a solution then help is at hand.

 In this article we’re going to look at the most common causes of bad breath, together with some simple rules to ensure that you’re not negatively affected by them.
 Read on and discover how to rid yourself of bad breath once and for all…